-Over the years, the skin loses its natural elasticity and starts to sag and stretch.
-This allows wrinkles, facial folds, jowls and extra neck skin to appear in the face.
-A facelift is often the answer to .
-Although facelifts have been around for quite awhile, Dr. Price uses modern approaches to help our patients look younger once again.
+With time, your skin loses its natural elasticity and begins to sag and stretch.
+This causes wrinkles, facial folds, jowls and extra neck skin to appear.
+A facelift is often the perfect solution.
+Dr. Price uses modern approaches to help you look as young as you feel.

-A facelift is the treatment of choice for patients who have moderate to severe signs of sagging skin in the face and the neck.
-It is an outpatient procedure, in which excess skin is removed, sagging muscle layers are tightened, and the facial skin redraped at a more youthful, higher level.
+A facelift or rhytidectomy is the treatment of choice for patients who have moderate to severe signs of sagging skin in the face and the neck.
+It is an outpatient procedure, in which your surgeon removes excess skin, tightens sagging muscle layers, and re-drapes the facial skin at a more youthful, higher level.

 Dr. Price recommends facelifts for his patients to address various visible signs of facial aging.
-Such unwanted signs include sagging skin, facial jowls, and double chins due to excess, saggy skin and fat around the neck.
+These signs of aging are due to excess, saggy skin and fat around the neck.
+Such unwanted signs include:

-- Celebrity facelift.
-Also known as a “mini lift,” this type of facelift requires minimal downtime (as short as three days) and involves shorter incisions.
+The “Mini lift,” also know as The Celebrity Facelift is a type of facelift requires minimal downtime (as short as three days) and involves shorter incisions.
 It is most appropriate for signs of aging at the jawline or above, and is not as completely effective for neck problems as a full facelift.
 It can be performed with the use of local anesthesia to promote patient comfort.
 Because it is a less invasive approach, the chances of side effects are also lower.
 Just like a full facelift, a celebrity facelift can be performed together with other forms of rejuvenation treatments such as injectable fillers, laser treatments, and eyelid surgery.